-- automatic lock at startup to enable remote management, but prevent unauthorized access - a power-on password prompt to prevent your PC being started in your absence - a keyboard lock timer to automatically lock your PC after a specified number of minutes of keyboard inactivity-you must type the password and press Enter to unlock the keyboard - blank the screen to conceal confidential data when the PC is locked.
+- Automatic lock at startup to enable remote management, but prevent unauthorized access. - A keyboard lock timer to automatically lock your PC after a specified number of minutes of keyboard inactivity-you must type the password and press Enter to unlock the keyboard. - Blank the screen to conceal confidential data when the PC is locked.